 1970s: Michael Penner, the grandson of Carl Penner, was made a partner in the early ’70s.
 Richard Raymaker was not far behind.
 In the 70s-90s the main clients were manufacturing, colleges, non-profits.

 1980s: Steven Barney and Steven Volz became partners in the 80s.
 By this time, technology had obviously improved.
 The first computer was purchased in the early ’80s and was kept in the library and shared.
 The first fax machine was also obtained in the late ’80s – it required thermal paper that faded over time.

 1990s: In 1990 Dan Brophey, Mike Van Wagenen, and Tom Wieland became partners.
 The office was also remodeled.
 Word processors were being used for the preparation of reports and a tax service was used for inputting data from the office and having tax returns printed and delivered to the office.
 Computers were becoming more prevalent, although the first “portable” computers were still bulky, heavy and had orange screens.
 The late ’90s saw the option for School Choice, school districts, employee benefit plans and more non-profits.

-2010s: Jason Wrasse became a partner in 2013 and Josh Bierbach in 2016.
+2010s: Jason Wrasse became a partner in 2013, Josh Bierbach in 2016, and Vicki Buening and Brad Voght in 2017.
 RPB continues to grow and has almost reached capacity at the current office.
-Now everyone has a laptop or computer, multiple screens, and scanners as the office works toward a more paper-less, green environment.
+Now everyone has a laptop or computer, multiple screens, and scanners as the office works toward a more paperless, green environment.